nscuro/gotalias/README.md

 MATCH (:Vulnerability {id: "GHSA-5mcr-gq6c-3hq2"}) RETURN *

+// Find the top 100 most aliased non-Debian vulnerabilities MATCH (vuln:Vulnerability)<-[r:ALIASES]-(:Vulnerability) WHERE NOT vuln.id STARTS WITH "DLA-"
+WITH vuln, COUNT(r) as aliasCount
+RETURN *
+ORDER BY aliasCount DESC
+LIMIT 100

 // Find all Snyk vulnerabilities and their aliases MATCH (v:Vulnerability)-[:ALIASES]->(:Vulnerability) WHERE v.id = STARTS WITH "SNYK-"